gsmann997/Max3010Sensor/README.md

   Once you receive that parts (included the PCB), it should take you around 5 hour to do the testing, mechanical assembly and power up.
   Please reference to my <a href= "https://github.com/gsmann997/Max3010Sensor/blob/master/documents/schedule.pdf">time commitment</a> and how I divided the work through 4 months.
   However, it should not take this much time as I am supplying all required material and a detail guide to follow.

+  # OS image and sensor testing
+Once you received the Raspberry Pi and micro sd, you can proceed to install an OS in the PI.
+To install the OS in the PI, reference to <a href="https://github.com/six0four/StudentSenseHat/blob/master/README.md#student-raspberry-pi-image-creation-and-test-code" >this link </a>, which cointains a detailed guide on how to install an OS in the Pi and has been given to us by our professor.
+The second step, after the installion of the OS, is to make the PI accessible either via VNC (<a href="">click here to download vnc for Windows</a>).
+Activating VNC on the PI does not require much time, I used a guide on
+<a href="https://www.lynda.com/Raspberry-Pi-tutorials/Raspberry-Pi-Essential-Training/667376-2.html">lynda.com</a>, but if you do not have access to lynda.com use any resource.